nick2000713/pfelg/README.md

 Copy all files from this repository to the corresponding directories.
 Download MaxMind databases and place them in the `maxmind/` folder.

+> ⚠️ **IMPORTANT:** Ensure all directories have read/write permissions.
+Both Elasticsearch and Logstash will fail to start without proper permissions.

 ### 2. Elasticsearch